-Vitamin C: The ingredient whose reputation proceeds itself.
+Vitamin C: The ingredient whose reputation precedes itself.
 The formula is simple: Vitamin C = Brighter + Tighter Skin!
 As an age old beauty secret, vitamin C is a tried and true solution for correcting the appearance of skin impurities and preventing further damage.
 This antioxidant powerhouse promotes healthy collagen production, helps to reduce inflammation and hyper-pigmentation, and brightens dull complexions.

 We’ve all heard the Vitamin C skin-success stories but before we incorporate this ingredient into our skin care routine, we may have a few important questions such as: How do I use it?
 What skin types is it for?
 Are all forms of Vitamin C the same?